What Is A FHA Home Loan?

 - No debt-to-income ratio restrictions.

-- A parent or relative can co-sign your loan as a non-occupant.
+- A parent or relative can be a co-applicant on your loan as a non-occupant.

-* FHA loans require mortgage insurance to protect lenders against losses that result from defaults on home mortgages.
-You will be able to finance the upfront mortgage insurance premium into your loan.
+Note that FHA loans require mortgage insurance to protect lenders against losses that result from defaults on home mortgages.
+You’ll be able to finance the upfront mortgage insurance premium into your loan.
 You will also be responsible for paying an annual premium.

 When you apply for your loan, the underwriter will consider your income, assets, liabilities and credit history.
-Having less than perfect credit is not a barrier to an FHA home loan.
-To be eligible for an FHA insured mortgage, you must also meet the following criteria:
+Don’t worry — having less than perfect credit is not a barrier to qualification.
+To be eligible for an FHA home loan, you must also meet the following criteria:

 - You must have a down payment of at least 3.5%.